LordRembo/pa11y/README.md

 # Pa11y

+**This is a fork of Pa11y, which makes a few changes, not limited to:**

+- replace html_codesniffer by BOSA's fork
+- adds a new script that feeds a list of urls & exports a report per url: `npm run-script check -- --urls imports/urls.txt --project dropsolid
+  - `--urls` is the relative path to a file with an url on each new line
+  - `-- project` a name to give to the folder that will contain the reports
+  - exported files live in the `exports` folder

+---

 Pa11y is your automated accessibility testing pal.
 It runs accessibility tests on your pages via the command line or Node.js, so you can automate your testing process.

 [![NPM version][shield-npm]][info-npm]